jannikmi/timezonefinder/README.rst

     # = Europe/Berlin

+**Proximity algorithm**
-**To find the closest timezone (slow):** only use this when the point is not inside a polygon! this checks all the polygons within +-1 degree lng and +-1 degree lat
+Only use this when the point is not inside a polygon, because the approach otherwise makes no sense.
+This returns the closest timezone of all polygons within +-1 degree lng and +-1 degree lat (or None).

 ::